Check if you have been scammed

-You check your credit report and find entries that you can't explain.
+You check your credit report and find entries that you cannot explain

-You notice transactions on your bank or credit card statement that weren't carried out by you.
+You notice transactions on your bank or credit card statement that were not carried out by you

-You apply to claim benefits but are told you're already claiming.
+You apply to claim benefits but are told you are already claiming

-You receive bills or invoices for things you haven't knowingly paid for.
+You receive bills or invoices for things you have not knowingly paid for

-You're refused forms of credit even though you have a good credit history.
+You are refused forms of credit even though you have a good credit history

 If any of these things happen to you, you can be reasonably suspicious that you are at risk of or may already be a victim of fraud.

-First of all, don't panic.
-It may be that a transaction on your statement that seems strange can be traced back to a harmless source; for example you might see a payment of £50 to your local supermarket when you know you only spent £20 - until you remember you asked for £30 cashback that day.
+However you should not panic.
+It may be that a transaction on your statement can be traced back to a harmless source; for example you might see a payment of £50 to your local supermarket when you know you only spent £20 - until you remember you asked for £30 cashback that day.
 It may also be that a mistake has been made by your bank which can easily be rectified.

 Keep your personal information personal

 Cancel any lost or stolen credit cards as soon as they go missing; this will help to minimise any collateral damage.
-It can be useful to keep the relevant contact numbers to hand and copies of both the front and back of all your cards hidden in a safe place at home so that your account numbers and sort codes are accessible in an emergency.
+It can be useful to keep a list of your different accounts and the relevant contact numbers together in a safe place just in case of emergency.

-Keep your passwords and pin numbers in a very safe place (your head alone is best!) and never ever written down in your wallet or diary (or any other equally obvious place).
-It's strongly advisable to use different passwords for different accounts otherwise theoretically if someone can access one of your accounts, they can access all of them.
+Keep your passwords and pin numbers secret.
+Memorise them, and never write them down in your wallet or diary (or any other equally obvious place).
+It is strongly advisable to use different passwords for different accounts and to avoid using personal information like dates of birth or names.

-Check any statements for unauthorised transactions as soon as you receive them and notify your bank immediately if you notice anything 'dodgy'.
+Check your statements.
+Keep a close eye out for unauthorised transactions and notify your bank immediately if you notice anything 'dodgy'.